Guru Dutt

-Vasanth Kumar Shivashankar Padukone (9 July 1925 – 10 October 1964), better known as Guru Dutt, was an Indian film director, producer, actor, choreographer, and writer.
+Guru Dutt (born Vasanth Kumar Shivashankar Padukone; 9 July 1925 – 10 October 1964; also known as Gurudatta Padukone) was an Indian film actor, director, producer, choreographer, and writer.
 He is regarded as one of the greatest filmmakers of Indian cinema.
+He was heavily influenced by Alfred Hitchcock in his initial films and later was compared with Orson Welles due to his works getting a legitimate amount of prominence amongst the cinephiles.

 Dutt was lauded for his artistry, notably his usage of close-up shots, lighting, and depictions of melancholia.
-He directed a total of 8 Hindi films, several of which have gained a cult following internationally.
-This includes Pyaasa (1957), which made its way onto Time magazine's 100 Greatest Movies list, as well as Kaagaz Ke Phool (1959), Chaudhvin Ka Chand (1960), and Sahib Bibi Aur Ghulam (1962), all of which are frequently listed among the greatest films in Hindi cinema.
+He directed a total of eight Hindi films, several of which have gained a cult following internationally.
+This includes Pyaasa (1957), which made its way onto Time magazine's 100 Greatest Movies list, as well as Kaagaz Ke Phool (1959), all of which are frequently listed among the greatest films in Hindi cinema.
 He was included among CNN's "Top 25 Asian Actors" in 2012.

 Early life

-Vasanth Kumar Shivashankar Padukone was born on 9 July 1925, in Padukone in the present-day state of Karnataka in India into a Chitrapur Saraswat Brahmin family.
+Vasanth Kumar Shivashankar Padukone was born on 9 July 1925, in Bangalore in the present-day state of Karnataka in India into a Konkani Chitrapur Saraswat Brahmin family.
 His name was changed to Gurudatta Padukone following a childhood accident, the belief being that it was an auspicious choice.
 His father, Shivashanker Rao Padukone, was a headmaster and a banker; his mother was Vasanthi, a teacher and writer.
-Both parents were originally settled in Karwar but relocated.
 Dutt spent his early childhood in Bhowanipore, Kolkata, and spoke fluent Bengali.

-He had one younger sister—Lalita Lajmi, who is an Indian painter—and 3 younger brothers, Atma Ram (a director), Devi (a producer), and Vijay.
-Likewise, his niece Kalpana Lajmi was also a well known Indian film director, producer and screenwriter; and his second cousin Shyam Benegal is a director and screenwriter.
+He had one younger sister—Lalita Lajmi, who was an Indian painter—and three younger brothers, Atma Ram (a director), Devi (a producer), and Vijay.
+Likewise, his niece Kalpana Lajmi was also a well known Indian film director, producer and screenwriter.
+His second cousin Shyam Benegal was a director and screenwriter.
 He is also a second cousin twice removed of Amrita Rao, whose grandfather and Dutt were second cousins.